coddiw0mple/dog_breed_detector_app/README.md

-# skin_lesions
+# Tiny Dermatologist

-Using AI to classify Skin Lesions
+An Android app that uses AI to classify Skin Lesions